tatuylonen/wiktextract/README.md

   suffix `.jsonl` for clarity.
 This will break download links, so please be aware.
 For more about `.jsonl`, please see https://jsonlines.org/*

+*2024-06-24: The above change has now been committed, and if the kaikki.org html generation process succeeds we should see changes soon.*

 Please report issues on github and we'll try to address them reasonably soon.